A-Big-Brain/Attribute-Neutralizer-for-medical-AI-system/README.md

 ## AI judge

 All code of the AI judge is in the folder "AI_judge/py_script/", and the result of the AI judge after each run is stored in the folder "AI_judge/save_results/".
 All hyperparameters can be configured in the file "AI_judge/py_script/support_args.py".
-Train a AI_judge:
+Train an AI_judge:
 ````python
 python main.py
 ````